Xenodon merremii

 Xenodon merremii, also known commonly as Wagler's snake, is a species of snake in the subfamily Dipsadinae of the family Colubridae.
 The species is endemic to South America and is widespread in the eastern half of the continent.

 Geographic range

-X. merremii occurs in Venezuela, Guyana, Suriname, French Guiana, Brazil, Bolivia, Paraguay, Uruguay, and northern Argentina.
+Xenodon merremii occurs in Venezuela, Guyana, Suriname, French Guiana, Brazil, Bolivia, Paraguay, Uruguay, and northern Argentina.

+Habitat

+The preferred natural habitat of Xenodon merremii is open areas of savanna and shrubland, at elevations from sea level to 2,000 m, but it is also common in disturbed habitats.

 Etymology

 The specific name, merremii, is in honor of German herpetologist Blasius Merrem.

 Description

-Adults of X. merremii are usually 1 m or less in total length (including tail).
+Adults of Xenodon merremii are usually 1 m or less in total length (tail included).
 Its color pattern is very variable.
 Some "red phase" specimens are a uniform reddish tan.
 Other specimens are pale brown dorsally, with broad dark-brown crossbands, which are edged with black, and are narrower or interrupted in the middle.
 The latter color pattern resembles that of the venomous snake Bothrops alternatus.

 Diet

-X. merremii preys on insects, frogs, toads, lizards, and sometimes snakes.
+Xenodon merremii preys on insects, frogs, toads, lizards, and sometimes snakes.
 Like other rear-fanged toad-eaters of the genera Heterodon and Lystrophis, X. merremii uses its enlarged posterior maxillary teeth to puncture and deflate toads which have defensively puffed themselves up, thereby making them easier to swallow.